What Is A Pediatric Oncology Nurse Practitioner? (Answered By A Nurse)

 • Completed at least 30 hours of continuing education in oncology nursing or one graduate-level oncology course of two credits.

-List Of Fellowships & Residency Programs For Pediatric Oncology Nurse Practitioners
+List of Fellowships & Residency Programs for Pediatric Oncology Nurse Practitioners

 According to the American Association of Nurse Practitioners and National Organization of Nurse Practitioner Faculties, a fellowship is a “post-licensure clinical training program.”
 A fellowship or residency is optional, and licensure for pediatric oncology nurse practitioners is not dependent on it.
 During a fellowship, working with the specific patient subset will allow you to gain real-world experience.
 Also, it can give you a competitive advantage when you are applying for pediatric oncology nurse practitioner jobs.